xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 1. Open Terminal in Visual Studio Code.
 From the Visual Studio Code ribbon select **Terminal > New Terminal**.

-1. To execute `cd tabs` command to navigate to tab directory in Terminal.
+1. Navigate to the tabs directory by running the command `cd tabs` command.

 1. Run `npm install` to install all dependent packages for the Teams tab.